apache/tvm/docs/langref/relay_expr.rst

     def @plus(%x, %y) { add(%x, %y) }

-Notice that within the function's body, the parameters are local variables, just like those bound in a `let` expression.
+Notice that within the function's body, the parameters are local variables, just like those bound in a :code:`let` expression.

-It is also possible for us to annotate explicit types on definitions.
+One may also annotate explicit types on definitions.
 For example, we can restrict the above definition to only work on certain types: